OSINTWEAVER/custom-open-webui/OSINT-GUIDE.md

-# OSINT Guide: Actually Using This Thing for Investigations
+# OSINT Guide: Using Open WebUI for Investigations

-So you've got the platform running - now what?
-This guide covers how to actually use this setup for real OSINT work without shooting yourself in the foot.
+This guide covers how to use this Open WebUI configuration for OSINT work effectively and safely.

-## 🎯 Why This Setup Rocks for OSINT
+## 🎯 Why This Configuration Works for OSINT

-Look, most AI platforms are built for general chatbots or coding help.
-This one is specifically configured for investigations:
+This Open WebUI setup is specifically configured for investigations:

 - **No digital footprints**: Everything uses privacy-focused search engines
 - **Historical data access**: Built-in Archive.org and Wayback Machine